riggid/Notes/Semester 1/Physics/Unit 3/Questions.md

     $$L \approx 2.44 \times 10^{-8} \text{ W}\Omega\text{ K}^{-2}$$

 **Correlation and Significance:**
 The successful derivation of a constant Lorenz Number that matches experimental observations perfectly demonstrates the strong correlation between heat and electrical transport in metals, mediated by the same free electrons.
 It validates the Quantum Free Electron Theory's ability to accurately describe these fundamental physical processes in metals.
-(Refer to [Core Notes.md](#wiedemann-franz-law-and-lorenz-number-l) for more detail).
+(Refer to [[#wiedemann-franz-law-and-lorenz-number-l|Core Notes.md]] for more detail).

 **16. Elaborate quantitatively to prove the fact that the heat and electrical transport in metals involve the free electrons in the metal (Assignment 2).**